 QUESTION: How does lost wages/earning work?

-ANSWER: You are entitled to be paid no-fault benefits for time lost from work, provided that you were, actually employed on the date of the accident.
+ANSWER: You are entitled to be paid no-fault benefits for time lost from work, provided that you were actually employed on the date of the accident.
 The procedure is a portion on the no-fault application for you to set forth the name and address of your employer and other information relating to your wages.
 Once that application has been returned to the no-fault insurer, they will send a New York No-fault Employer Wage Verification Form to your place of employment.
 Once this has been completed, you will also need a note from your doctor stating you are not able to work because of your injury from this accident.
 These must both be mailed into the insurance company.
+Documentation from your doctor stating that you are unable to work must be submitted to the insurance company within 45 days of the date of the lost time from work.

 If you are receiving money from New York State Disability, you should also mail a copy of one of the disability checks to the no-fault insurance company, as they will deduct that amount before sending you money.